nikhil9066/Gauss-Elimination/README.md

 #Use the Gaussian Elimination function to solve the system
 solution = gauss_elimination(A, b)

-#Find the solution for ⃗x.
+#Find the solution for x.
 ```

 ## Problem_Statement_2